zhiyiYo/PyQt-Fluent-Widgets/README.md

 If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide2), [PySide6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PyQt6) branch.

 The [Pro version](https://qfluentwidgets.com/pages/pro) library contains more advance components.
-You can download `PySide6-Fluent-Widgets-Pro-Gallery.7z` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) for preview purposes.
+You can download `PyQt-Fluent-Widgets-Pro-Gallery.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) for preview purposes.

-C++ QFluentWidgets require purchasing a license from the [official website](https://qfluentwidgets.com/price) and contact [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) to retrieve the library.
-You can also download the compiled demo `QFluentWidgets_v*.*.*.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).
+C++ QFluentWidgets require purchasing a license from the [official website](https://qfluentwidgets.com/price).
+You can also download the compiled demo `C++_QFluentWidgets.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).

 > **Warning**
 > Don't install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets and PySide6-Fluent-Widgets at the same time, because their package names are all `qfluentwidgets`.